 Recognized as a conductor of extraordinary versatility, Carolyn Kuan has enjoyed successful associations with top tier orchestras, opera companies, ballet companies, and festivals worldwide.
 Her commitment to contemporary music has defined her approach to programming, and established her as an international resource for new music and world premieres.
-Appointed Music Director of the Hartford Symphony Orchestra in 2011, she has signed a six-year contract extending their creative collaboration through May, 2022.
+Appointed Music Director of the Hartford Symphony Orchestra in 2011, she has signed a renewal contract through May, 2024.

 While maintaining a solid connection with traditional repertoire, Carolyn Kuan has cultivated a unique expertise in Asian music and contemporary works.
 From 2007 to 2012, she directed the annual San Francisco Symphony Chinese New Year concert.
 For the Seattle Symphony, Ms. Kuan helped launch the hugely successful Celebrate Asia! program with community leaders representing eight Asian cultures, and led sold-out performances for three consecutive years.
 She has led world premieres for Music from Japan, and has conducted multimedia productions of the Butterfly Lovers Concerto and A Monkey’s Tale as part of Detroit Symphony’s World Music Series.